ABRG-Models/Stalefish/README.md

 ## Running the program

 Stalefish has a _very_ simple user interface.
 In order to keep the code as small as possible, we haven't linked to any of the 'desktop widget' libraries such as Qt, Cocoa or GTK.
-That means we don't have access to common interfaces such as file-chooser widget.
+That means we don't have access to common interfaces such as a file-chooser widget or application menus.
 We control the setup of the program using a text based configuration file written in a very friendly format called JSON.
 This means that the path to the JSON file has to be provided on the command line when launching Stalefish like this:
 ```
 ./build/src/stalefish ./data/testimg.json
 ```